markshannon/New-C-API-for-Python/DesignRules.md

 This function gets an `M` suffix.

 This allows chaining of calls without being overwhelmed by error handling.
+To support this chaining any `M` arguments consume the reference in the `PyResult` value.

 Suppose we want to write a function that returns the name of the class of the argument.